re0udjat/learning-notes/SRE/Kubernetes/CRDs/Kustomize.md

-> Kustomize is a standalone tool to customize K8s objects through a kustomization file.
+> Kustomize is a standalone tool to customize K8s configurations through a kustomization file.

+^3db826

 # Generate ConfigMap From File